 The East Maroon Pass trail was quite a contrast to the West Maroon Pass trail, it was a very peaceful hike – we only saw three other groups the whole time we were on the trail – and it may not have had quite as spectacular mountain views as the West Maroon Pass trail, but the lack of people, abundance of wild berries, and the best display of wildflowers I have ever seen certainly made up for it.

-I highly, highly recommend taking the East Maroon Pass trail back to Aspen – you won’t regret it.
+This truly is one of the absolute best wildflower hikes in Colorado so I highly, highly recommend taking the East Maroon Pass trail back to Aspen – you won’t regret it.

 There are lots of other Crested Butte hiking trails that are pretty legendary, especially the Crested Butte wildflower hikes, but it would be hard to beat West Maroon Pass and East Maroon Pass.